-The acronym “SLAP” stands for Superior Labrum Anterior Posterior, and is used to describe a tear or detachment of the shoulder’s superior glenoid labrum; generally originating at the anchor site for the long head of the biceps tendon and extending into anterior or posterior portions of the labrum.
-This pathology is fairly common, in fact up to 1/4 of patients undergoing shoulder arthroscopy for any diagnosis will demonstrate a SLAP lesion.
+The acronym “SLAP” stands for Superior Labrum Anterior-Posterior.
+It describes a tear or detachment of the shoulder’s superior glenoid labrum, generally originating at the anchor site for the biceps tendon’s long head and extending into anterior or posterior portions of the labrum.
+In fact, this pathology is relatively common; up to 1/4 of patients undergoing shoulder arthroscopy for any diagnosis will demonstrate a SLAP lesion.

 SLAP lesions are common in athletic populations, particularly those requiring overhead motions that encourage the biceps to “pull” the labrum from its underlying bony attachment.
 Incidentally, the long head of the biceps has a dichotomous relationship with the labrum.
-In healthy shoulders, the long head of the biceps stabilizes the shoulder by generating compressive forces that limit translation, thereby, protecting the shoulder from anterior subluxation.
-The biceps also depresses the humeral head to protect the labrum and subacromial contents during arm elevation.
-Conversely, repetitive contraction of the biceps may trigger avulsion of its labral anchor – becoming progressively more problematic as the tear progresses.
+In healthy shoulders, the biceps’ long head stabilizes the shoulder by generating compressive forces that limit translation, thereby protecting the shoulder from anterior subluxation.
+The biceps also depresses the humeral head to preserve the labrum and subacromial contents during arm elevation.
+Conversely, the biceps’ repetitive contraction may trigger the avulsion of its labral anchor – becoming progressively more problematic as the tear progresses.

 SLAP lesion complaints can vary from asymptomatic to disabling.
 Symptomatic patients often describe:

 - A deep, vague, non-specific shoulder pain that is provoked by overhead and cross-body activity

 - Discomfort may limit athletic performance, particularly in overhead athletes who may complain of a “dead arm.”

 - Complaints of popping, clicking, grinding, or catching are common.

 - Patients with more advanced lesions are likely to report symptoms associated with instability; i.e. (pinching, slipping, apprehension, or “looseness”- especially during overhead activity)